ISU-WebDevClub/elm-playground/README.md

 > moreThanTwo n = if n > 2 then (True, n ++ " is more than two!") else (False, n ++" is not greater than two")
 ```

-Try using the hints from the error message to fix the code.
-Then run the function
+Use the hints from the error message to fix the code.
+Then run the function with
-with some inputs to see the output.
+some inputs to see the output.

 ### Records